nikhil21268/wisdomflow.me/README.md

    pip install -r requirements.txt
    ```

+2. Create a PostgreSQL database (for example with `createdb wisdomflow`) and
+   set the connection string in the `DATABASE_URL` environment variable.
+SQLite
+   cannot be used because UUID and vector columns are unsupported.
+Run the
-2. Apply database migrations so the database schema is up to date.
-Set the
+   migrations to initialize the schema:
-   `DATABASE_URL` environment variable to your Postgres instance if you are not
-   using the default SQLite database:

    ```bash
    make migrate